British weather in August

 1985 Generally cool, windy, and unsettled.
 It was very wet in Scotland: it was the wettest August of the century in Scotland, and the wettest summer of the century in Glasgow.
 There was a total of 345 mm of rain in the month at Eskdalemuir.
 On 14 August a gust of wind of 93 mph, caused by a downburst during a thunderstorm as cold air sinks to the ground, was recorded at Coningsby (Lincs.) during a thunderstorm.

 1986 Cold (CET 13.7, the lowest since 1956) and wet, with a very wet and windy Bank Holiday, thanks to the remnants of Hurricane Charley.
 The 25th was the wettest August Bank Holiday on record, with 25 mm+ of rain widespread, with 50 mm of rain over Wales, the Midlands, and the north of England.
 135 mm was recorded at Aber in north Wales.
-Needless to say, there was extensive flooding and disruption caused by many trees brought down by the high winds.
+Needless to say, there was extensive flooding and disruption caused by many trees brought down by the high winds Winds reached 75 mph on the north Devon coast.
 In the rain the temperature was only 10C.
 Earlier in the day, a very low minimum for the time of year of -3.4C was recorded at Kinbrace (Highland).
 The rain continued in the east on the 26th.
 Rainfall was particularly heavy in Ireland, where it caused flooding and major difficulties.
 The 25th has been named as on average the wettest day on record (since 1891) across the UK (until October 2020).
-It was also very dull, with just 143 hours average sunshine.
-It was the coldest August since 1912 in Northern Ireland.
-It is generally regarded as being the worst August of recent times.
+The month overall was also very dull, with just 143 hours average sunshine.
+It was the coldest August since 1912 in Northern Ireland, and it is generally regarded as being the worst August of recent times.

 1987 Generally cool, wet, and cloudy, but with a fine, hot spell in the south midmonth, reaching 30C in places on the 20th and 21st.
 However, some violent thunderstorms then broke out on the 21st.
 There was 86 mm of rain at Red Wharf Bay (Anglesey) on the 21st, and 77 mm at Chigwell Row (Essex) on the 22nd, in such storms, The storms led to flooding in Essex on the 22nd; large hailstones, reportedly laying in 15 cm drifts in Colchester.
 There were 114 mm rain in 9.5 hours in Stafford on the 23rd.
 Flooding over the north of England; there were several feet of floodwater around Wigan.
 There was more heavy rain on the 25th (81 mm at Lowestoft), which led to further flooding.
 As a result it was the wettest August in East Anglis since 1956, with parts of Norfolk and Suffolk hacing over 200% of the average raingall, but in the southwest it was the driest since 1981, with only 6 m of rain in Torquay and 10 mm at Plymouth (13%).